neu-se/CS4530-CS5500-Spring-2021/Activities/Activity8.2_Refactor.md

 ## Regroup in Full Class

 In the full class, the instructor may call on several students to discuss experiences.
+This step may be skipped if we run out of time, or need the extra time for the project plan.

 [comment]: # (LocalWords:  permalink UX Calin CoveyTownID UI src JSON
 [comment]: # (LocalWords:  github FERPA studentID eslint npm dev len